pramoood/suricata-mitre-splunk/README.md

 A single SPL query ties all three lookups together, expands multi‑value tactic and technique fields with `mvexpand`, and produces a clean `tactic_name` and `technique_name` pair for every event.
 This is what drives the heatmap and timeline panels in the dashboard.

-**Known limitation:** mapping was done at the `alert.category` level (broad buckets, ~15 values) rather than the `alert.signature` level (specific, ~109 values).
-Signature-level mapping would be materially more accurate but requires manually researching each signature's real-world technique — a good next iteration, not done here for scope reasons.
+**Known limitation:** the mapping was done at the `alert.category` level, which is fairly broad (around 15 values).
+Mapping at the `alert.signature` level would be much more accurate because signatures are far more specific (around 109 values), but doing that properly requires researching each signature’s real‑world behavior. *That’s a solid next step, It was just outside the scope of this iteration of the project!*

 ## SPL Queries